2,458 texts in Legends of the Jews (Ginzberg)

 Sometimes, the most poignant stories are found in the aftermath, in the echoes of what was.
 Let's rewind to the story of Barak and Sisera.
 You remember the story.
 Sisera, the comma...

-And sometimes, out of that chaos, heroes rise.
+Sometimes, out of that chaos, heroes rise.
 We've been talking about Deborah, one of the great judges and prophets of Israel.
-Can you imagine being a woman in that time, holding...
+Can you It's incredible.
+Remember that Deborah, along w...

 Gideon, one of the Judges of Israel, certainly did.
 The story goes that an angel appeared to Gideon, tasking him with a monumental mission: delivering Israel from the oppression of...